near/NEPs/specs/Proposals/0031-near-shell.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

 At the time of this writing, users wishing to run a NEAR validator node [will use nearup](https://github.com/near/nearup).
-In the future, it might be beneficial to roll this into `near-shell` or borrow features and usability from `near-shell` to the validator node user experience.
+In the future, it might be beneficial to roll this into NEAR CLI or borrow features and usability from NEAR CLI to the validator node user experience.

-Currently `near-shell` is written in JavaScript using [yargs](https://yargs.js.org/).
+Currently NEAR CLI is written in JavaScript using [yargs](https://yargs.js.org/).
 There are benefits of different platforms.
 Another JavaScript option is call [oclif](https://oclif.io/) which would provide the ability to have verified installs per operating system based on GPG keys or OS X certificates.
 There's also been a discussion about rewriting this in Rust.

 # From here to there

 This section highlights actionable items needed to get from the current state of the project to this spec.
 It is not exhaustive, but rather can be used to jog memories and start the conversation on atomic tasks.

 * Remove `near build`   : With multiple languages in the future and multi-contract dApps, we cannot reliably run a single command to build.
-It needs to be communicated that the user will have to run a command or build script (not using `near-shell`) for this.
+It needs to be communicated that the user will have to run a command or build script (not using NEAR CLI) for this.
 * Keys stored in `neardev` need to have an additional key added: `"type": "unencrypted"`.
 * The `neardev` folder needs to be renamed to `.near-credentials`.
 * Add `--env` flag so that config will load proper file.